 You will also need to complete at least the final semester of your degree in the UK.

 I’m planning to start studying online this Autumn — can I still apply for the visa?

-Under previous UK work visa rules, graduates could remain in the UK for only 4 months, so we were thrilled when proposals to extend this period were announced last year!
+Under previous UK work visa rules, graduates could remain in the UK for only 4 months, so we were thrilled when proposals to extend this period were announced!

 — Linda Cowan,